 The UCLA Pritzker Center for Strengthening Children and Families

-The UCLA Pritzker center for strengthening Children and Families is a new UCLA campus-wide initiative focused on the needs of children and youth who are disconnected from traditional pathways to success, with a particular focus on foster youth.
+The UCLA Pritzker Center for Strengthening Children and Families is a UCLA campus-wide initiative focused on the needs of children and youth who are disconnected from traditional pathways to success, with a particular focus on foster youth.